Do you want your ad here?

 $ jextract [options] <path_to_file/stdio.h>

-Step 2: Use jextract to generate Java code from stdio.h header file.
+Step 2: (Optional step) Use jextract to generate Java code from a specific stdio.h header file location using -I <include files directory>.

 On MacOS do the following:

-$ jextract --source --output src -t org.unix -I /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/include /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/include/stdio.h
+$ jextract --output generatedsrc -t org.unix -I /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/include /Applications/Xcode.app/Contents/Developer/Platforms/MacOSX.platform/Developer/SDKs/MacOSX.sdk/usr/include/stdio.h

 On Linux: